Two faculty talking in a lab

 Collaborative Health Sciences Program

 Grant awards: Grant awards are up to $600,000 over three years.
-The Partnership Education and Research Committee anticipates funding up to five projects during the 2024 grant cycle to include at least one community-engaged research project and at least one basic or translational science project.
+The Partnership Education and Research Committee anticipates funding up to five projects during the 2026 grant cycle.

-Applicant eligibility: The primary project team is composed of one Principal Investigator (PI) and one or two Co-principal Investigators and must include two or more of the following disciplines: basic, clinical, education, informatics/data, population, social/behavioral, and/or translational sciences.
+Applicant eligibility: The primary project team is composed of one Principal Investigator (PI) and one or two Co-Principal Investigators and must include two or more of these disciplines: basic, clinical, education, informatics/data, population, social/behavioral, and/or translational sciences.
 In addition, the team may include a number of collaborators consistent with the scope of the project.

 Application Materials and Links